-10/2/4 Chapter Agreements

-Local agreements at the chapter level are allowed with the following guidelines:

-- A. The items listed in Article 10/4/1 as appropriate topics for local negotiations may be negotiated at the chapter level. - B. Chapters, if comprised of multiple employing units, may negotiate agreements specific to each work unit. - C. All chapter agreements will be sent to the Local President and the DOT human resources office for final signature. - D. Article 10/2/3 will be followed with regard to time spent on chapter level negotiations.

-Section 3 Union-Management Meetings--Statewide

-10/3/1 As mutually agreed, the Director of the Office of State Employment Relations for the State of Wisconsin or his/her designee may meet with representatives of WLEA.
-Discussions at these meetings shall include, but shall not be limited to, administration of this Agreement.

-Section 4 Local Negotiations

-- 10/4/1 The following topics are appropriate subjects for local negotiations, pursuant to the referenced contract provisions: - A. Union orientation (Article 2/14) - B. Employees in the State Patrol Trooper and Inspector class series assigned a take home vehicle (Article 6/2/1/d.) - C. Determination of core hours for flextime schedules (Article 6/8/2) - D. Uniforms reimbursement rate (Article 10/5/1) - E. Hours of work, work schedules, and overtime assignments and the procedures for the administrative investigation of citizen complaints (Article 10/2/2/H.) - F. Vacation Scheduling (Article 12/6/9)
+Labor-Manage ment meetings in pay status.
+10/2/4 Chap ter Agreements Local agreements at the chapter level are allowed with the following guidelines: nagotiated at th A. The items listed in Article 10/4/1 as appropriate topics for local negotiations may be the chapter level. negotiated at ti ie chapter iever. each work unit B. Chapters, if comprised of multiple employing units, may negotiate agreements specific to office for final BC.
+All chapter agreements will be sent to the Local President and the DOT human resources signature.
+CD.
+Article 10/2/3 will be followed with regard to time spent on chapter level negotiations.
+Section 2 3 Union-Management MeetingsStatewide Relations for the utually agreed, the Director of the Division of Personnel ManagementOffice of State Employment he State of Wisconsin or his/her designee may meet with representatives of WLEA.
+Discussions at shall include, but shall not be limited to, administration of this Agreement.
+Section 4 - Local Negotiations 10/4/1 The formula provisions: following topics are appropriate subjects for local negotiations, pursuant to the referenced contract A. Union orientation (Article 2/14) В. Employees in the State Patrol Trooper and Inspector class series assigned a take home vehicle (Article 6/2/1/c 1.) С. Determination of core hours for flextime schedules (Article 6/8/2) -------------------------------------- Uniforms - reimbursement rate (Article 10/5/1) Hours of work, work schedules, and overtime assignments and the procedures for the administrative f citizen complaints (Article 10/2/2/H.) E Vacation Schaduling (Article 12/6/0)

-Section 5 Notice of Promotional Exams
+Section 35 Notice of Promotional Exams

-10/5/1 The Employer shall post, on the appropriate bulletin board, notices of all promotional examinations for bargaining unit positions within the employing unit(s).
+10/35/1 The Employer shall post, on Wiscjobs and shared via state emailthe appropriate bulletin board, notices of all promotional examinations for bargaining unit positions within the employing unit(s).
 The parties agree the above notices are for informational purposes only.